 Children's rights in the Republic of Congo

-Two of our partners, the REIPER (Réseau des Intervenants sur le Phénomène des Enfants en Rupture) and Handicap Afrique recently spoke at the United Nations to share the situation of children's rights in the Republic of Congo.
+Two of our partners, the REIPER (Réseau des Intervenants sur le Phénomène des Enfants en Rupture) and Handicap Afrique recently spoke at the United Nations, within the project "promotion, respect and support for children's rights" supported by European Union.
+They shared their vision of the situation of children's rights in the Republic of Congo.
 This pre-session was organized at the Human Rights Council as a preview of the Universal Periodic Review of the Republic of Congo which will take place on November 14, 2018.

 Joseph Likibi, coordinator of the REIPER, opened the session by explaining that in the Republic of Congo a large legal arsenal for the protection of children exists, including the law n °4/2010 on child protection, which was passed in 2010.
 However, eight years later, these decrees have still not been signed and implemented.
 Today, the REIPER believes that it is essential that the Congolese State undertakes the implementation of these texts.
 Since 2010, the rights of children have been neglected due to a lack of knowledge of these rights by local authorities, as well as a lack of human and material resources.
 Children continue to be victims of violence and discrimination, and their rights to health and education, as described in the framework of this law, are not respected.